 Turn your indoor table into an outdoor table.
-Create a cheap garden table by repurposing in old indoor table for use outside.
+Create a cheap garden table by repurposing an old indoor table for use outside.
 See my tips on how to paint an indoor table for outdoor use.

 Hello sweets, we are moving outdoors today, because major progress is happening in my garden.
 I even have outside furniture now!
-Yes, alfresco diners are in my future (if the weather would only be a bit nicer), as well as long gossipy conversations while sipping lemonade, and of course long Sunday breakfasts with the newspaper spread out over my ‘new’ garden table.
+Yes, alfresco diners are in my future (if the weather would only be a bit nicer), as well as long gossipy conversations while sipping lemonade, and of course, long Sunday breakfasts with the newspaper spread out over my ‘new’ garden table.

 Now nothing here is truly new though, but you guessed that already didn’t you.
-A long time ago I scored a dining table for next to nothing on our local version of E-bay and it has been patiently awaiting its makeover ever since.
+A long time ago I scored a dining table for next to nothing on our local version of Craigslist and it has been patiently awaiting its makeover ever since.

 - Strip and sand any paint or stain from the parts that you want to show wood